Webinar

 Learning Objectives:

-Melissa Schumann joined Trane in 2011 and currently is the Large Commercial Rooftop Portfolio Leader.
-In this role, she is responsible for new product development, portfolio strategy, lifecycle management and financial performance for Rooftops in the 20-150 ton range including IntelliPak and Voyager 3 RTUs.
-In her prior role as Controls Sales Support leader, her team led the controls customer visit program, offered controls training, managed contractor programs, and supported sales on project strategy and product selection.
+Melissa joined Trane in 2011 and currently leads the Controls Sales Support team in St. Paul, Minnesota.
+Her team leads the controls customer visit program, offers controls training for account managers, manages contractor programs as well as support sales offices on project strategy and product selection.
 Prior, she was the Tracer Concierge Product Manager and Light Commercial Control Contractor Program leader.
-She has worked on a variety of projects that include decarbonization strategy, development of the Tracer BAS Operator Suite mobile app, UL smoke control listings and technician tools.
+She has worked on projects that include development of the Tracer BAS Operator Suite mobile app, smoke controls listings and technician tools.

 Greg joined Trane in 1989 after earning a bachelor’s degree in mechanical engineering from Purdue University.
 Throughout his 35-year tenure, he’s worked with large, national retail and restaurant chains in various capacities—first as an account executive for Trane National Accounts, then as a regional sales manager for Trane’s global business development group and recently as Key Accounts Sales Leader.
 His considerable experience with the application of unitary and DOAS systems and ventilating the commercial kitchens of large restaurant chains gives him a unique perspective on how such applications affect the HVAC systems in restaurant and retail applications.
 Greg is past Chair of ASHREAE TC 5.10 Commercial Kitchen Ventilation and current Handbook chair.
 Greg is also a member of the Restaurant Facilities Managers Association (RFMA) Education Committee, frequent speaker, and a past member of SPECS where he served on the Advisory Board.